abbasmurudkar/abbasmurudkar/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=abbasmurudkar&layout=compact)](https://github.com/abbasmurudkar/github-readme-stats" align="left">
   <p1> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1) <strong>HTML:-</strong> The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser. ...
 HTML describes the structure of a web page.</p1><br>
     <p1>&nbsp;&nbsp;2) <strong>CSS:-</strong> Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.</p1>
+      <p1>&nbsp;&nbsp;2) <strong>TYPESCRIPT:-</strong>
+TypeScript is a superset of the JavaScript language that has a single open-source compiler and is developed mainly by a single vendor.
+It is commonly used by the <strong>framework like Angular</strong></p1>

   </div>